hectorastrom/personal-website/README.md

 ## About

-My personal website.
+My personal website

-Created using Next.JS, Tailwind, and much love ;)
+Built mostly before the age of Cursor